NE0ID/working_helper/file_fix/README.md

 # **FILE FIX**

 This repository is meant to help fix files according to imposed style.
-This function is not complete yet and is not meant to be used for the time being.
+This function is not complete yet.
+Use at your own risk.